|

 the tall blades

-He read the dossier on both subjects; their lives were more monumental
+He knew the dossier on both subjects whose lives would become more

 than the mountains: "From one womb: Two apart."
 He knew El Sha's

 be altered, not even photons.
-Which is why advanced cultures
+Advanced cultures 'look but don't

 go wrong.
-When a species attempts to unnaturally manipulate time
+When an entity attempts to unnaturally manipulate time

 -- Corlos gets involved.